← Back to Blog

 How to register as a GeBIZ Trading Partner

-• Bank account details for payment purposes
+• Company bank account details

 Understanding Singapore procurement thresholds